 The Memorial is a 15 minute walk from Edinburgh Waverley Railway Station and the Edinburgh City Centre Bus Station and it is five miles from Edinburgh Airport.
 Car parking is available in the Castle area, but not on the Castle Esplanade.

-The Scottish National War Memorial is open to the public every day of the week from 9.30am to 5.30pm or 4.30pm, depending on the season.
-Please contact Edinburgh Castle for precise times.
-The Memorial is closed at Christmas and when events are being held at Edinburgh Castle, such as commemoration services.
+The Scottish National War Memorial in Edinburgh Castle is open to the public every day of the week from 9.30am to 6.00pm or 5.00pm, depending on the season.
+Please note that last entry is an hour prior to the Castle’s closing time.
+Please contact Historic Environment Scotland at Edinburgh Castle for precise opening times Tel: +44 (0)131 225 9846

 Visitors are respectfully asked to remember that this is a Shrine to those who gave their lives in the service of their country.
 Please respect the privacy of those paying homage by refraining from photography of any kind and maintaining a respectful silence.

 The Scottish National War Memorial is a charitable trust and donations towards the upkeep of the Memorial are always welcome.
-Donation boxes are to be found in the Memorial Hall and Porch.
+Donation boxes and a "Goodbox" (accepting card donations) are to be found in the Memorial Hall and Porch.